NullVoxPopuli/skinny_controllers/README.md

 The goal of this project is to help API apps be more slim, and separate logic as much as possible.

-This gem is inspired by [trailblazer](https://github.com/apotonick/trailblazer), following similar patterns, yet allowing the structure of the rails app to not be entirely overhauled.

-Please note that this is a work in progress, and that the defaults are subject to change.
 If you have an idea or suggestion for improved defaults, please submit an issue or pull request. :-)

 # Installation